paladin-t/b8/docs/manual.md

 ### Collections

-BASIC8 supplies a set of list and dictionary manipulation functions which do creation, accessing, iteration, etc. as following:
+BASIC8 supplies generic list and dictionary collections, which accept almost all types of data; and associated manipulation functions for creation, accessing, iteration, etc. as following:

 * `LIST(...)`: creates a list, with optional initialization elements
 * `DICT(...)`: creates an unordered dictionary, with optional initialization key-value pairs